ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

         register: result
         ignore_errors: true

-      - name: Run only if the tak that registered the "result" variable fails ansible.builtin.command: /bin/something
+      - name: Run only if the task that registered the "result" variable fails ansible.builtin.command: /bin/something
         when: result is failed

-      - name: Run only if the tak that registered the "result" variable succeeds ansible.builtin.command: /bin/something_else
+      - name: Run only if the task that registered the "result" variable succeeds ansible.builtin.command: /bin/something_else
         when: result is succeeded

-      - name: Run only if the tak that registered the "result" variable is skipped ansible.builtin.command: /bin/still/something_else
+      - name: Run only if the task that registered the "result" variable is skipped ansible.builtin.command: /bin/still/something_else
         when: result is skipped